Biomechanical Diagnostic Consultation with Video Gait Analysis

 Biomechanical Podiatric Medicine is the study of the bones, muscles and joints of the foot and lower limb, of how these structures interact with one another, and of how this impacts your daily movement.

 Podiatrists who specialise in Biomechanics are called Musculoskeletal (MSK) Specialist Podiatrists.
+At Infinite, we also employ Physiotherapists specialising in foot related Musculoskeletal conditions.

 Gait Analysis is the systematic study of how our body moves, particularly during walking and running, and of the impact this has on our body as a whole.
 Information gathered during Gait Analysis can be used to improve pain, injury, and performance.

-Video gait analysis allows the MSK Podiatrist to record and subsequently slow down your movements, which may be too fast to be seen by the naked eye, thus enabling clear and objective analysis.
+Video gait analysis allows the MSK Podiatrist/ Physiotherapist to record and subsequently slow down your movements, which may be too fast to be seen by the naked eye, thus enabling clear and objective analysis.
 Video Gait Analysis enhances the quality of information gathered leading to a stronger and more reliable diagnosis and treatment plan.

 By recording your gait pattern we can also clearly demonstrate to you the reason behind our diagnosis, by replaying our recordings and highlighting areas of concern.
-Repeating the video gait analysis post-treatment can demonstrate, to both you and your Podiatrist, linear improvement and results.
+Repeating the video gait analysis post-treatment can demonstrate, to both you and your Practitioner, linear improvement and results.

 Patients seeking Video Gait Analysis present with the following symptoms;

-• Foot and ankle pain
+- Foot and ankle pain

-• Heel pain
+- Heel pain

-• Bunions
+- Bunions

-• Shin pain
+- Shin pain

-• Knee pain
+- Knee pain

-• Hip pain
+- Hip pain (Rare)

-• Lower back pain
+- Lower back pain (Rare)

-• Limb length discrepancies
+- Limb length discrepancies

 Video gait analysis is a diagnostic tool, which is then used to accurately diagnose the root causes of these symptoms and provide information to your clinician which will guide their treatment plan.